Bent Over Two-Arm Long Barbell / T-Bar Rows

 Related exercises to discover

-Bent over two-arm long barbell / t-bar rows is a gym work out exercise that targets lower back and middle back / lats and also involves abs and biceps and forearms and upper back & lower traps.
-Refer to the illustration diagram and instructions above for how to perform this exercise correctly.
-Trx suspension strap pull ups, sled pulls and supine lying down position / corpse pose are related exercise that target the same muscle groups as bent over two-arm long barbell / t-bar rows.
-Visit our free illustrated exercise directory for more exercises to try in your workouts.
+Bent over two-arm long barbell / t-bar rows is a gym exercise that targets lower back and middle back / lats and also works abs and biceps and forearms and upper back & lower traps.
+Use the illustration and instructions above to learn how to perform this exercise with proper form.
+Related exercises that work similar muscle groups include Back extensions / hyperextensions, inchworms / walkouts and nustep machine / recumbent cross trainer.
+Browse our free illustrated exercise directory for more exercises.

 Exercise illustration licensing: Our exercise and yoga pose illustrations (static and animated) are selectively available for licensing for commercial and non-commercial projects.
 Visit our exercise illustrations licensing page for detailed information and to submit in inquiry.